Funding & ESA · 2026

 Section 06Bottom line

-Most ESA programs allow tutoring in 2026.
+Put simply, can homeschoolers use ESA funds for tutoring?
+Most ESA programs allow it in 2026.
 Confirm eligibility, confirm vendor approval, and follow the program’s payment rules before spending.
+Florida is the clearest state-level example of that sequence, and the FTC-PEP Electives route for language tutoring shows what confirming eligibility looks like in practice.

 JF